NASA Paresev

 The NASA Paresev ("Paraglider Research Vehicle") was an experimental NASA glider aircraft based upon the kite-parachute studies by NASA engineer Francis Rogallo.

 Between 1961 and 1965 the ability of the Rogallo wing (also called "Parawing") to descend a payload such as the Gemini space capsule safely from high altitude to ground was studied.
 The Paresev was a test vehicle used to learn how to control this parachute-wing for a safe landing at a normal airfield.

 Publicity on the Paresev and the Ryan XV-8 "Flying Jeep" aircraft inspired hobbyists to adapt Rogallo's flexible wing airfoil onto elementary hang gliders leading to the most successful hang glider configuration in history.

 Development

 NASA experimented with the flexible Rogallo wing, which they renamed the Parawing, in order to evaluate it as a recovery system for the Gemini space capsules and recovery of used Saturn rocket stages.
 Under a directive by Paul Bikle, NASA engineer Charles Richard in 1961–1962 designed the collapsible four-tube Rogallo wing used in the Paresev.
 The Paresev series included wing configurations that were tightly foldable from the nose plate for easy transport, using initially a cloth sail and later one of Dacron.
+The evaluations conducted at the NASA Flight Research Center, in conjunction with the aerodynamic investigations in wind tunnels, produced favorable results.
+However, subsequent testing revealed that achieving precise control over the responsiveness of the glider would be too difficult.

 Data developed by NASA in the late 1950s fed both the Charles Richard team and a different Ryan Aeronautical team that produced the Fleep.
 The Paresev used a cantilevered cross-beam but did not use a kingpost.

 Note that the "paraglider" involved in the early 1960s experiments is a different airfoil concept used today in paragliding.